 In addition to establishing a Capital Improvement Plan and fund, there are other revenue generating opportunities that the BPBCA should explore that supplement property taxes and one-time assessments.
-Potential areas to be explored in greater detail include private fundraising, establishing fees, or pursuing grants.
+Potential areas to be explored in greater detail include loans, private fundraising, establishing fees, or pursuing grants.
 Grants will require a partnership with the Town of East Lyme and likely will need to focus on public (i.e. Town-owned) assets such as roads, pump stations, and stormwater infrastructure.

 Actions: Responsible Entity Priority Partner with the Town of East Lyme on potential grant opportunities (see Objective 2.3 for more details).
-Board of Governors / Town Liaison High Explore opportunities to monetize existing Association assets and policies.
-Potential areas to explore include short term rental fees, property transfers, etc. Board of Governors Medium Explore funding options such as loans or lines of credit that can address immediate, high cost infrastructure issues while minimizing the short term impact on the membership.
-Board of Governors Medium Evaluate alternative funding mechanisms for community infrastructure and programs, such as limited users' fees (provided fees are invested in the infrastructure that they support) and private fundraising.
-Board of Governors Low
+Board of Governors / Town Liaison High Explore funding options such as loans or lines of credit that can address immediate, high-cost infrastructure issues while minimizing the short-term impact on the membership.
+Board of Governors High Explore opportunities to monetize existing Association assets and policies.
+Potential areas to explore include short term rental fees, property transfers, etc. Board of Governors Medium Evaluate alternative funding mechanisms for community infrastructure and programs, such as limited users' fees (provided fees are invested in the infrastructure that they support) and private fundraising (e.g., bequests, endowments, separate foundations, etc.).
+Board of Governors Low authority to levy taxes and assessments, establish and administer land use policy, and reserve the rights of members and their guests to the Association's property.
+The formal boundaries of the Association are documented in the Charter (Section 2) and in the East Lyme Town Clerk's office (on a map entitled "Black Point Beach Club Property at Niantic, Town of East Lyme, Conn., owned by Jas.
+Jay Smith" and a map entitled "Plan No.2, Black Point Beach Club Property at Niantic, Town of East Lyme, Conn., owned by Jas.
+Jay Smith".)